Joel Yuen-Zhou, Jacob J. Krich, Ivan Kassal, Alan Johnson, and Alán Aspuru-Guzik

 This book provides a self-contained introduction to quantum process tomography and nonlinear spectroscopy, which underlie the study of excited state dynamics in molecular aggregates, such as photosynthetic complexes.

-In organic photovoltaics, charges can separate efficiently despite their Coulomb attraction being an order of magnitude greater than the available thermal energy.
-Delocalisation has been suggested to explain this fact, because it could increase the initial separation of charges in the charge-transfer (CT) state, reducing their attraction.
-However, understanding the mechanism requires a kinetic model of delocalised charge separation, which has proven difficult because it involves tracking the correlated quantum-mechanical motion of the electron and the hole in large simulation boxes required for disordered materials.
-Here, we report the first three-dimensional simulations of charge-separation dynamics in the presence of disorder, delocalisation, and polaron formation, finding that even slight delocalisation, across less than two molecules, can significantly enhance the charge-separation efficiency, even starting with thermalised CT states.
-Importantly, delocalisation does not enhance efficiency by reducing the Coulomb attraction; instead, the enhancement is a kinetic effect produced by the increased overlap of electronic states.
+In organic photovoltaics, charges can separate efficiently even if their Coulomb attraction is an order of magnitude greater than the available thermal energy.
+Delocalization has been suggested to explain this fact, because it could increase the initial separation of charges in the charge-transfer (CT) state, reducing their attraction.
+However, understanding the mechanism requires a kinetic model of delocalized charge separation, which has proven difficult because it involves tracking the correlated quantum-mechanical motion of the electron and the hole in large simulation boxes required for disordered materials.
+Here, we report the first three-dimensional simulations of charge-separation dynamics in the presence of disorder, delocalization, and polaron formation, finding that even slight delocalization, across less than two molecules, can substantially enhance the charge-separation efficiency, even starting with thermalized CT states.
+Delocalization does not enhance efficiency by reducing the Coulomb attraction; instead, the enhancement is a kinetic effect produced by the increased overlap of electronic states.

 Coherence-enhanced light harvesting has not been directly observed experimentally, despite theoretical evidence that coherence can significantly enhance light-harvesting performance.
 The main experimental obstacle has been the difficulty in isolating the effect of coherence in the presence of confounding variables.
 Recent proposals for externally controlling coherence by manipulating the light’s degree of polarization showed that coherent efficiency enhancements would be possible, but they were restricted to light-harvesting systems weakly coupled to their environment.
 Here, we show that increases in system–bath coupling strength can amplify coherent efficiency enhancements, rather than suppress them.
 This result dramatically broadens the range of systems that could be used to conclusively demonstrate coherence-enhanced light harvesting or to engineer coherent effects into artificial light-harvesting devices.